 Current research focuses on better understanding this annoyance and expressing it in appropriate metrics.
 Also, studies on the impact of drone noise on the environment and public health are ongoing.
 Frequent exposure to disturbing noise can lead to hypertension, heart problems, depression, sleep disturbance, and more.

 So, what are the options?

-The above sounds discouraging, isn’t it?
-So, is there nothing we can do about it?
+The above sounds discouraging, doesn’t it?
+So, is there anything we can do about it?

 Of course, there is!
 Drone noise is an acoustic engineering problem like any other.
 It has a source, a path, and a receiver.
 To mitigate problems on the receiver side, you can address both source and path.

 Reducing noise at the source is obviously the first step.
 Of course, without harming other performance requirements.
 Because sometimes those contradict, as is the case for the load-carrying capacity.
 Drone propellers are generally small.
 When they spin, they move relatively small volumes of air, but very fast.
 This explains the typical squealing tone.
 The more load the done needs to lift, the faster its propellers need to spin, and the more energy must go in moving the air.
 So, the louder and sharper the tone.